Factbox - Ebola cases in the United States

 NURSES

-Nina Pham, 26, a nurse at Texas Health Presbyterian Hospital, where she helped treat Liberian patient Thomas Eric Duncan.
+Nina Pham, 26, a nurse at Texas Health Presbyterian Hospital, where she helped treat Liberian patient, Thomas Eric Duncan.
 Officials announced Oct.
-12 that Pham had been infected with the virus.
-She was moved to the National Institutes of Health in Bethesda, Maryland, where officials have said she is in good condition.
+12 that Pham had been infected with the virus and two days later said she was in good condition.

-A second nurse at the same hospital who treated Duncan, 29-year-old Amber Vinson, also tested positive for the virus, which spreads through contact with bodily fluids and can cause fever, bleeding, vomiting and diarrhea.
-She was transferred to Emory University Hospital in Atlanta.
-Vinson's family said the CDC and hospital can no longer detect the virus in her body.
+A second nurse at the same hospital who treated Duncan tested positive for the disease, Texas health officials said.
+A relative identified her as Amber Vinson, 29.
+The virus spreads through contact with bodily fluids and can cause fever, bleeding, vomiting and diarrhoea.

-Vinson flew from Ohio to Dallas the day before reporting symptoms, raising concerns about possible spread of the disease outside of Texas even as U.S. health officials say the risk of transmission is low.
+Complicating the matter is news that the nurse flew from Ohio to Dallas the day before reporting symptoms, the U.S. Centers for Disease Control and Prevention said, urging passengers on the Oct.
+13 flight to contact the agency.

 NBC CAMERAMAN